Pretty Whittle Liar: Reception

+Viewing figures

+The episode earned a 0.36 rating and was watched by 1.10 million viewers, which was the second-most watched show on Fox that night.

+Critical response

 Tony Sokol of Den of Geek gave the episode a 3.5 out of 5 stars stating, "’Pretty Whittle Liar’ is a complicated episode, and it’s a very good thing the installment pulls back from adding another marriage crisis to the Simpsons household.
 But the change comes from Cletus.
 He betters himself to the degree where he can tell the finer points on why John Steinbeck’s Grapes of Wrath is a classic, and why the story is told much better in National Lampoon’s Vacation, currently streaming on Hillbilly Plus."

 Marcus Gibson of Bubbleblabber gave the episode a 7 out of 10 stating, "Overall, “Pretty Whittle Liar’ strives in its intelligence, even though it struggles to juggle its elements into a single storyline.
 It offers a nice piece of development for Brandine and even Cletus, who even attempts to learn how to read books.
 The episode also offers some genuinely decent humor, including Homer lighting his fart on fire and the ‘Cletus on Books’ segment during the end credits.
 It doesn’t take a genius to know that it’s yet another enjoyable episode in the show’s thirty-third season."